 To be eligible to receive services from the TRIO SSS Program you must:

-3. Meet one OR more of the following:
+- Meet at least ONE of the following:

 Federal TRIO Current Year Low Income Levels